MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/debug.md

 ## Visual Studio

-Use the script debugger in Visual Studio 2019 version 16.4 Preview 2 or later to debug your script within WebView2 from inside the IDE.
-Make sure the **JavaScript diagnostics** component in **Desktop development with C++** workload is installed.
+Use the script debugger in Visual Studio 2019 version 16.4 Preview 2 or later to debug your script in Visual Studio.
+Verify the **JavaScript diagnostics** component in **Desktop development with C++** workload is installed.

 :::image type="complex" source="../media/vs-js-diagnostics.jpg" alt-text="Visual Studio JavaScript diagnostics":::
    Visual Studio JavaScript diagnostics